 In her oil paintings, Bartell explores the theme of self-identity and how life events can suddenly transform inner reality making our relationship to the world temporarily illogical.
 Bartell gives expression to this by painting a cast of odd characters and unknown creatures living in an abstract trans-formative world.
 They seem to be misfits who defy the norm of what we expect life to be.
 In her creative world, figures are whimsically elongated and distorted.
 We are introduced to unknown entities like the "Elephant Frog".
 Bartell’s paintings have been impacted by Chagall’s fantasy paintings and Modigliani’s African influenced figures.
 While she gets inspiration from other artists, Bartell decided years ago to avoid an intense study of their technique.
 “When I look too closely at another artist’s paintings, I lose myself and my intention.”
 Bartell paints expressively, using bold color, varied brushstrokes and texture.
 Symbols of childhood are found in all her paintings: windows, ladders, crooked homes and lopsided geometric shapes.
 Her work is open to interpretation.
 As one collector stated, “It is not literal as a pretty figure….but rather it is more abstract where one assigns meaning based upon what one brings to the work each time you look at it.”

-Bartell is currently working on a series of paintings titled, The Mask Makers, which further focuses on the development of childhood and social identity.
+Bartell is currently working on a series of paintings titled, Living Above the Noise which further focuses on the development of childhood and social identity.

 "Lisa Bartell is a f...ing genius!!!"